 Do you use QR codes in your classroom?
 This year I’ve had the pleasure of supporting teachers looking to integrate digital tools into their classroom libraries.
 Working with the LitLife team I’ve visited schools who are ready to use the iPads and Chromebooks in their classrooms to connect readers to digital text.
 One of my favorite ideas to share with teachers are scan and read literacy stations.
-In these stations students can scan a QR code and head straight to the digital version of a favorite book – QR code listening stations!
+In these stations students can scan a QR code.
+They will head straight to the digital version of a favorite book – QR code listening stations!

 For those of you who regularly follow ClassTechTips.com you know that I love scannable technology.
 My book, Deeper Learning with QR Codes and Augmented Reality shares lots of ideas for using free QR codes in your classroom and my new book Taming the Wild Text, co-authored with the amazing Pam Allyn includes lots of ideas for energizing traditional reading lessons.

 I thought it would be fun to share the three easy steps to create scan and read QR code listening stations for your classroom!